odinuv/web/en/apv/walkthrough/templates/index.md

 ## Templating Engines
-A template engine is a library which processes a HTML page with **macros** (snippets of template language) and produces a valid HTML page.z\
+A template engine is a library which processes a HTML page with **macros** (snippets of template language) and produces a valid HTML page.
 There are many templating engines available for PHP, some of the popular engines
 are: *Smarty*, *Latte*, *Twig*.
 All of them (and many others) can be used as parts of their respective [frameworks](todo) or standalone.
 In the following